bahodge/tomb-of-annihilation/sessions/Session 36.md

 ## Sector 37

 During our searching we find a ruin that contains the remenants of a campsite for 1 dozen people.
-There are bodies of mercenaries
+There are bodies of mercenaries, theyans and [[Yuan-ti]].
+We find a mirror that is cracked and really cool.
+There are arcane glyphs on the mirror.